As schools worldwide are temporarily closed, you might be wondering how best to help your child or children with

 • To work out calculations that are too difficult to do mentally.

 Please click here to see our calculation policy.
 This document explains the mental and written methods that your child will be taught as well as teaching points and images and models that help to support understanding and fluency.

 Learning multiplication tables is very important for your child to learn.
 Learning the tables and being confident using them is an important skill to have a as a mathematician.
 The national curriculum states that the following times tables must be learned by the end of each school year:

-Year 5 and 6 - Children should be able to recall their timestables confidently.
+Year 5 and 6 - Children should be able to recall all their timestables confidently.

 At Glenfrome we are focussing heavily on improving children's ability to use mathematical reasoning.
 Reasoning skills allow children to approach problems logically, explain answers clearly and consider a range of methods before settling on an answer.
 Children at Glenfrome are encouraged to expain their answers clearly, think about different methods they can use and search for more one than answer.